-As marketers it’s our job to identify which segments of the population we want to reach with our marketing strategy and confirm if they are in turn interested in what we are offering.
+As marketers it’s your job to identify which segments of the population you want to reach with your marketing strategy and confirm if they are in turn interested in what you are offering.
 Blanket marketing is a waste of resources and isn’t likely to result in much engagement.
 By segmenting your target audience you can define and refine more focused selling points to be highly appealing to consumers.
 One very important method of marketing segmentation is demographic segmentation, which we’ll discuss here.

 Demographic Segmentation Definition

 Demographic segmentation breaks down different market groups into segments based on factors like age, gender, profession, ethnicity and income level.
 Brands can then market to these segments using language and content that fits their specific persona.
 Think of brands like Dollar Shave Club that market to men exclusively versus brands like Fenty that focus on women.
 Age is another common form of demographic segmentation: If you’re marketing to ages 12-24 then TikTok and Instagram are your best bet.
 For ages 25-34 you might find them on Twitter.

 This kind of messaging is much more likely to connect with audiences lead to a purchase.
 In turn, brands see a better ROI and also build a more loyal customer base.
 Demographic segmentation is easier to define and work with than say behavioral segmentation, but more specific than location based segmentation.
 It is a good middle point to targeting without being too vague or too narrow.